mysteriumnetwork/node/TERMS_END_USER.md

 1\.
 ACCEPTANCE OF TERMS

-These terms and conditions (the “Terms”) is a binding legal agreement between you and Netsys Inc. (“Mysterium Networks” or “we”) that governs your participation in the early open alpha testing program (the “Program”) of the Mysterium network (the “Network”).
+These terms and conditions (the “Terms”) are a binding legal agreement between you and NetSys Inc. (“Mysterium Networks” or “we”) that governs your use of the Mysterium network (the “Network”).

-Your enrolment and participation in the Program and access to and use of the Network is subject to these Terms.
-By participating in the Program or using the Network you are fully accepting the terms, conditions and disclaimers contained in this document and all policies and guidelines that are incorporated by reference.
+Your use of the Network is subject to these Terms.
+By using the Network you are fully accepting the terms, conditions and disclaimers contained in this document and all policies and guidelines that are incorporated by reference.
 If you do not accept these terms and conditions you must immediately stop using the Network.
-You shall not enroll into the Program or use the Network in contradiction with these Terms or any applicable law or regulation of the country or territory you originate from or reside in or any applicable jurisdiction (the “Applicable Law”).
+You shall not use the Network in contradiction with these Terms or any applicable law or regulation of the country or territory you originate from or reside in or any applicable jurisdiction (the “Applicable Law”).
 For the purposes of these Terms, the term “using the Network” means accessing, connecting to or utilizing the Network in any other way.

-You may not sign up for and participate in the Program (a) if you have not reached the age of majority in your territory of residence (in most cases, 18 to 21) or if you do not have the ability to form binding contracts under the Applicable law or (b) if you are not the owner of the device on which you use the Network.
+You may not use the Network (a) if you have not reached the age of majority in your territory of residence (in most cases, 18 to 21) or if you do not have the ability to form binding contracts under the Applicable law or (b) if you are not the owner of the device on which you use the Network.

 2\.
 CHANGED TERMS